intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/install/experimental/install_for_gpu_conda.md.txt

 This document provides a recommended installation instruction for Intel® Extension for TensorFlow* v1.2.0 and Intel® Optimization for Horovod* v0.5.0 deployment for distributed training on Conda environment.

 ## Preconditions
-Assume user has installed the Intel GPU driver and the required components of oneAPI Base Toolkit Packages as per [instructions](../install_for_gpu.md#install_oneapi_base_toolkit_packages) successfully.
+We assume you have installed the Intel GPU driver and the required components of oneAPI Base Toolkit Packages as per [instructions](../install_for_gpu.md#install_oneapi_base_toolkit_packages) successfully.

 ## Step by step instructions:

 Miniconda is the recommended approach for installing stock TensorFlow.
 It creates a separate environment to avoid changing any installed software in your system.
 This is also the easiest way to install the required software especially for the GPU setup.
 You can use the following command to install Miniconda.
 During installation, you may need to press enter and type "yes".
-Skip this step, if you have already insall conda.
+Skip this step, if you have already installed conda.

 ```
 curl https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -o Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh
 ```

-You may need to restart your terminal or source ~/.bashrc to enable the conda command.
-Use conda -V to test if it is installed successfully.
+You may need to restart your terminal or `source ~/.bashrc` to enable the conda command.
+Use this command to test if it is installed successfully.
 ```
 conda -V
 ```